Trade Forex Trading

 To make money from capital gains we must open positions in the same direction of the trend.
 From our previous AUDJPY example, to make a carry we should buy the AUDJPY.
 Therefore the trend of AUDJPY should also be upwards so as to ensure profit from capital gains as well from the interest gains.

-If the trend of AUDJPY is a bearish downtrend then you should not open this trade because profits from this strategy will be cancelled out by capital losses brought by the AUDJPY trend going downwards.
+If the trend of AUDJPY is a bearish downtrend then you should not open this trade because profits from this strategy will be cancelled out by capital losses brought by the AUDJPY trend going downward.

 What is Carry Unwinding?

-On the other hand, when there is economic growth, economies hike their interests so as to control inflation. when inflation goes up prices of commodities in that country go up, when the goods of a country become expensive, people from other countries don't buy goods from that country, therefore affecting the trade balance.
+On the other hand, when there is economic growth, economies hike their interests so as to control inflation. when inflation goes up prices of commodities in that country go up, when the goods of a country become expensive, people from other countries don't buy goods from that country, henceforth affecting the trade balance.
 To counter this governments hike rates, which controls inflation, which ensures positive trade balance for that country.
 For Example before the 2008 economic recession the AUD rate was about 7.5% against that of JPY of 0.5%, the difference was therefore a 7% positive yield which made this currency pair a very profitable one.

 Broker Markup on Interest

-Popular Currencies for This Strategy
+Popular Currencies for This Trading Strategy

 The most popular pairs for this strategy are the Yen Crosses, These are: